siddhantgarodia/siddhantgarodia/README.md

-Hello, I'm Siddhant 👋
+###Hello, I'm Siddhant 👋

 Welcome to my GitHub profile!
 I'm a aspiring software developer based in India.
 I have a passion for coding, web development, and machine learning, and I'm always eager to learn and collaborate on exciting projects.

-About Me:
+##About Me:

-🔭 I’m currently working on a image processing project.
+-🔭 I’m currently working on a image processing project.

-🌱 I’m learning ReactJS and AngularJS.
+-🌱 I’m learning ReactJS and AngularJS.

-📫 How to reach me: siddhantgarodia23@gmail.com.
+-📫 How to reach me: siddhantgarodia23@gmail.com.

-Skills:
+##Skills:

-Languages:
+#Languages:

-Python (Proficient), C++ (Proficient), Java (Intermediate), C (Intermediate)
+Python, C++ , Java , C

-Web Development:
+#Web Development:

-HTML (Proficient), CSS (Proficient), JavaScript (Proficient), ReactJS (Intermediate), AngularJS (Familiar)
+HTML, CSS, JavaScript, ReactJS, AngularJS

-Databases and Back-end:
+#Databases and Back-end:

-MySQL (Proficient), Git (Proficient), Linux (Intermediate)
+MySQL , Git , Linux

-Machine Learning and AI:
+#Machine Learning and AI:

-OpenCV (Proficient), TensorFlow (Intermediate), YOLOv8 (Familiar)
+OpenCV , TensorFlow , YOLOv8

 <!--
 **siddhantgarodia/siddhantgarodia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.